golangid/anoman/README.md

 ## Anoman

-Very simple markdown generator for your repository
+Very simple README generator for your repository

 #